You may be asking yourself, “What gives? I’ve been watching movies in 3D for over 20 years—performance is an issue with 3D?”

 The answer is yes.
 But it’s not the software, it’s consumer hardware.
 While there have been dramatic improvements in consumer hardware and browser technology in the past 20 years, for web-based experiences, any visual asset you build needs to be designed for the lowest common denominator.

 Whether your customer is using a legacy iPhone or a dial-up internet connection, you want to be able to deliver the same excellent customer experience across any device, internet browser, or connection speed.

-So what contributes to building a high-performance experience across any device?
+So what contributes to building a high-performing 3D model across any device?

 As you embark on your 3D journey, there are going to be a myriad of new terms thrown your way.
 One of the biggest considerations is asset weight.
 What is asset weight?

 Well, have you ever tried to download a PDF or a movie to your computer?